-A few things still haven’t changed, people buy people, customers and prospects are 60% sold before they even contact you and of course, nothing is a dead cert.
+Remember a few things haven’t changed.
+People buy people; customers and prospects are 60% sold before they even contact you and of course, nothing is a dead cert.

-So why try to come up with the new approach?
-Most would believe that everything that could be done has been done and of course, there’s nothing new under the sun.
+So why try to come up with a new approach?
+Most people would believe that everything that could be done has been done and of course, there’s nothing new under the sun.
 Well, we thought so too until now!

 What about networking?

-You’ve probably been networking, who hasn’t these days and whilst it can be an enjoyable social event, very little business is generated, apart from the lower end, i.e. stationery supplies, graphic design and so on.
-Firstly, one of the main problems is that many of the people who attend are micro business and they don’t necessarily have access to the sizes of businesses you need to connect with.
+You’ve probably been networking; who hasn’t these days?
+Whilst it can be an enjoyable social event, very little business is generated, apart from the lower end, e.g. stationery supplies, graphic design, plumbers and so on.
+Firstly, one of the main problems is that many of the people who attend are micro businesses and they don’t necessarily have access to the sizes of businesses you need to connect with.

-Secondly, there is an expectation that everyone will offer access to all their customers to the first person who asks.
+Secondly, there is an expectation that everyone will give access to all their customers to the first person who asks.
 And we both know that would never happen in a million years!

-In practice, it is very difficult to get traction because of either incompatibility or simply because everyone who attends wants to sell and no one wants to buy or help.
-It always smacks of people looking to ransack what they can get and then move on to the next meeting.
+In practice, it is very difficult to get traction, either because of incompatibility or simply because everyone who attends wants to sell and no one wants to buy or help.
+It often smacks of people looking to ransack what they can get and then move on to the next meeting.

-In my opinion ‘cold networking’ is way too unproductive for serious B2B sales.
+In my opinion ‘cold networking’ is way too unproductive for serious B2B sales companies.
 Let’s face it, if you approached your bank manager for a business loan and told him you intended to generate new business through cold-calling and networking, he’d laugh at you.

 Everyone is in the same boat

-And whilst technology is a factor; like the press calling fit and slim people the ‘new rich’, it’s all well and good having the technology, but if you can’t use it and exploit it, it’s worthless. https://martechtoday.com/3-tips-make-every-martech-implementation-success-209885
+And whilst technology is a factor, if you can’t use it and exploit it, it’s worthless. https://martechtoday.com/3-tips-make-every-martech-implementation-success-209885

-Something had to change and salesXchange is the answer.
+Something had to change and salesXchange Syndicates is the answer.

 From small acorns!

-The idea for salesXchange came whilst writing the book ‘Integrate - The Essential Business Technology and Marketing Handbook’.
-It occurred to me, if business owners simply played nice, things could be different, or should I say easier and more profitable.
+The idea for salesXchange Syndicates came whilst writing the book ‘Integrate - The Essential Business Technology and Marketing Handbook’.
+It occurred to me, that if business owners were willing to cooperate things could be different, or should I say easier and more profitable.

 But there were multiple drivers to consider, starting with equality!
-Let me explain; a business with a few employees hooking up with a twenty-year-old national player wouldn’t exactly be fair, especially for the larger company, so we needed to make sure there was a balance, so making sure the business turnover and numbers of customers was about equal and of course making sure who sold what complemented the group.
+Let me explain; a business with a few employees hooking up with a twenty-year-old national player wouldn’t exactly be fair, especially for the larger company.
+We had to make sure that there was a balance.
+We ensure, therefore, that the business turnover and numbers of customers of each member company in a syndicate is about equal and of course every member of the group must sell complementary products and services.